 Pros and Cons Of A Puggle: Is It The Right Breed For Me?

 If you are looking for a companion dog and have heard about the Puggle breed, but don’t know much about it, read on!
-Each breed has its pros and cons, therefore you have to really look into both before you acquire a furry pal.
-A lot depends on what your lifestyle is, how active you are, and how much time you can devote to a new fluffy friend so it doesn’t feel lonely in the day.
+Each breed has its pros and cons, therefore you have to look into both before you acquire a furry pal.
+A lot depends on what your lifestyle is, how active you are, and how much time you can devote to a new fluffy friend so it doesn’t feel lonely during the day.

-In case you are very outdoorsy, social, and outgoing, a Puggle pooch might actually suit you perfectly.
+In case you are very outdoorsy, social, and outgoing, a Puggle pooch might suit you perfectly.
 However, you might want to take a look at both pros and cons of a Puggle to determine if this kind of mutt can be up your alley.

 Hence, let’s get right to it!
 And we’ll start with a little history lesson on this very peculiar canine species.